siddii/scriptmonkey/README.md

     You can edit any text in the pane, but to execute it you will need to copy it to the bottom of the file, after the last prompt.
 If the pasted text ends in \n then it will be immediately executed, otherwise it will execute when you hit return at the end of text.
 -   Exception in scripts now properly reflect the source file name
 -   Exceptions in JS Shell scripts reflect the actual line and column of the source in the shell pane.
+-   Fixed with() was hiding all engine scope bindings, now using global scope instead.
+The way engines are created global scopes are not shared anyway.
+-   Fixed text printed through window.println via timer would be interpreted as user typed command
--   `timebar.js` in `resources/js/plugin-script` is now working under nashorn.
+-   Change timebar.js to be reloadable without adding new labels and `timebar.js` in `resources/js/plugin-script` is now working under nashorn.
 Add it in settings:

     ![Timebar Settings](https://raw.githubusercontent.com/vsch/scriptmonkey/develop/assets/ScreenShot_toolwindow_timebar_plugin.png)